Contents

 Connection to localhost 10300 port [tcp/*] succeeded!

 Piper voices are the underrated half.
 The British “alba” and “northern_english” voices sound human enough that house guests stop asking why the kitchen is talking to me.
 Each voice is a small ONNX file; you can audition them on the Piper samples page before committing.
+The medium quality voices strike the best balance — the high ones sound marginally better but take longer to synthesise, and for one-line responses that latency is more noticeable than the quality gain.

-Whisper handles transcription, but something has to listen for the wake word first, and you do not want a multi-gigabyte model spinning constantly. openWakeWord fills that gap — a tiny model that runs on a microcontroller-class device and only wakes the heavy pipeline when it hears “Hey Jarvis” or whatever phrase you trained.
-The cleanest hardware is an ESP32-S3 flashed with ESPHome’s voice assistant firmware, which Home Assistant sells pre-built as the Voice Preview Edition.
-One sits in each room as a satellite, all the inference happens on the central box, and the satellites cost about the price of a takeaway.
+Whisper handles transcription, but something has to listen for the wake word first, and you do not want a multi-gigabyte model spinning constantly on every device in the house. openWakeWord fills that gap — a tiny model that runs on a microcontroller-class device and only wakes the heavy pipeline when it hears “Hey Jarvis” or whatever phrase you’ve chosen.
+The wake word runs at the edge; the expensive transcription runs centrally, only when triggered.

 For a DIY satellite, the ESPHome config fragment is mercifully short: